 Baja Hoodies In Pop Culture

-Probably the most iconic example of the “Baja Hoodie” was the worn by fictional character “Jeff Spicoli” in the movie “Fast Times At Ridgemont High” (1982).
-The red, pink, and black baja hoodie worn by Sean Penn’s character really solidified Baja Hoodies in 80s pop culture.
+Probably the most iconic example of the “Baja Hoodie” was the one worn by fictional character “Jeff Spicoli” in the movie “Fast Times At Ridgemont High” (1982).
+The red, pink, and black baja hoodie worn by Sean Penn’s character really solidified Baja Hoodies in 1980s pop culture.

-Like all hoodies, the baja is also a very versatile jacket that can be worn in many different ways and evokes a sense of nostalgia for people from the 80s.
-Baja Sweatshirts, these hippie-inspired hoodies striped and square collar V-neck, kept many skaters warm in the 80s and 90s.
-In the 1970s, Californian surfers brought these hooded shirts from their surf trips from Baja California to Mexico.
-They’re also really popular in places like Colorado, where a substantial amount of Californian/New Age Hippie culture has gained in popularity!
+Like all hoodies, the Baja Hoodie is also a very versatile jacket that can be worn in many different ways and evokes a sense of nostalgia for people from the 80s.
+These hippie-inspired hoodies kept many skaters warm in the 80s and 90s.

 Are Baja Hoodies Still Fashionable?

 As they say: “fashion is cyclical”.
 Today’s fad is tomorrow’s flop and vice versa.
 Are Baja hoodies here to stay (again)?
 Who knows?
-We just know that they look great, are really warm and are really easy to match with pretty much anything.
-They’re not that expensive, either!
+We just know that they look great, are really warm, and are really easy to match with pretty much anything.
+They’re not that expensive either, which makes them a fashion that is accessible to just about anyone.

 Regardless of whether they become a fashion trend again, Baja Hoodies still remain a great functional piece of clothing.
-They are easy to wear and pretty warm which make them great to use in cold weather.
-However it is most likely that Baja Hoodies will be a fashion trend that will have plateaued in the 1980s.
+They are easy to wear and pretty warm, which make them great to use in cold weather.
+However, it is most likely that Baja Hoodies will be a fashion trend that will have plateaued in the 1980s, but we hope we are proven wrong about that.